jorellano/kagglebot/README.md

 **2. I have some queries regarding a competition.
 Can I ask it here?**

-Although a general discussion about a particular competition is always welcome in the *#general* channel, if there is some information that can affect the leaderboard or if it something that should have been shared with all the participants, please post that on the competition forums.
+Although a general discussion about a particular competition is always welcome in the *#general* channel, if there is some information that can affect the leaderboard or if it is something that should have been shared with all the participants, please post that on the competition forums.

 **3. I am new to Kaggle and don't know how it works.
 Can you explain the different parts and how to make use of them?**